 This variety of transgender is the easiest to understand because individuals remain “binary,” that is, they act and appear fully male or female.
 And because they received medical attention early in life, their transgender status is impossible to see.

-Ireland made headlines for being forced to wear a woman’s dress uniform for a ceremony, because his birth certificate still listed him as male.
-As a landlord, thank him for his service and don’t ask him to put on a dress.
+Ireland made headlines for being forced to wear a woman’s dress uniform for a ceremony, because his birth certificate still listed him as female.
+As a landlord considering Logan's rental application, you would thank him for his service and not ask him to put on a dress.

 Hypothetical Examples of Non-Binary People